AJAskey/MarketTools/README.md

 * IndexDerived.
 Create and index or use SP500 to calculate a number of metrics, such as weighted earnings of index.

 ##Up next
-* Report to find Zombie companies from the CompanyDerived class.
+* Report to write Zombie companies from the CompanyDerived class.

 A work in progress.
 Constant updates...